mirzaazwad/Competitive-Programming/README.md

-# CandCPP
+# Competitive Programming

-This is the C repository with the detailed list of C codes I used Please check out the category-wise problems for some detailed tutorials and my individual approaches to solving specific category-based problems
+###### Starting Date: 15 June 2021
+This is the repository where I outline my competitive programming experiences and approaches to different problems.
+I hope to upload my codes along with the new approaches I learnt throughout this journey.
+I don't know how far I'd go or where I would end up but I am hoping things work out and I manage to make a mark in my competitive programming journey.